Holiday Traditions of Denmark - "Glædelig Jul og godt nytår"

 Danish Christmas of Today

-In Denmark, Christmas starts with advent which means "coming".
+Advent Wreath In Denmark, Christmas starts with advent which means "coming".
 It is the coming of Christ that is referred to.
 Originally it was also a time for fasting and doing penance and thereby preparing yourself for the Christmas feast.
-On the fourth Sunday before Christmas Eve - the first Sunday of advent - a wreath of pine twigs mounted with four candles and red or purple ribbons is hung up and one candle is lit.
+On the fourth Sunday before Christmas Eve - the first Sunday of advent - a advent wreath (adventskrans) of pine twigs mounted with four candles and red or purple ribbons is hung up and one candle is lit.
 The following Sunday the next candle is lit, lighting one more each Sunday.
 This tradition is the first sign of Christmas approaching should you not have noticed the huge amount of Christmas decorations and displays in shops and malls, not to mention the colorful Christmas catalogues you have found in your mailbox since the beginning of November.

 Kid's Christmas Calendar and Tree